rahul-gupta-lightfury/Cerebrus/CODEX_GUIDE.md

 - Do not hardcode local paths; use config objects or configuration files.
 - Prefer pure functions and clear data models where possible.
 - Update or create documentation when behavior changes.
+- Adhere to coding standards: avoid namespaces in the ImGui layer unless a library requires them, and keep macros in **ALL_CAPS_WITH_UNDERSCORES**.

 ## Preferred Output Format